Alternative Credit-based Loans

 Grad PLUS loans are disbursed in equal amounts in the fall and spring unless requested otherwise in writing and approved.

-Unlike private alternative loans (see below), the Grad PLUS is eligible for public interest loan forgiveness, Income Based Repayment loan forgiveness and also may be consolidated with other federal loans after graduation (consolidation fixes the interest rate at the weighted average of all the federal loans consolidated rounded up to the nearest one-eighth of a percent).
+Unlike private alternative loans (see below), the Grad PLUS is eligible for public interest loan forgiveness, Income Based and Pay As You Earn repayment plans and also may be consolidated with other federal loans after graduation (consolidation fixes the interest rate at the weighted average of all the federal loans consolidated rounded up to the nearest one-eighth of a percent).

 In addition, the Grad PLUS is eligible for federal deferment and forbearance options not provided by private lenders.